Looking for the best landmarks in South America? Worry not.

 Las Salineras de Maras are natural salt mines in the Sacred Valley of the Incas in Peru.
 They are located in Maras which is 40 km north and an hour’s drive from Cusco.

-They were formed millions of years ago and harvested since before the time of the Incas.
+They were formed millions of years ago and harvested before the time of the Incas.
 It is amazing that even today, the local families still mine the salt from this area.

 There are several thousand individual mines that are each owned by a local family and viewing them all is a spectacular sight.